nanoman689/interview_questions/README.md

 Examples: window, document, location, history, XMLHttpRequest, setTimeout, getElementsByTagName, querySelectorAll

+### What's a anonymous functions?

+An anonymous function is a function that was declared without any named identifier to refer to it.
+As such, an anonymous function is usually not accessible after its initial creation.

+    function hello() {
+      alert('Hello world');
+    }
+    hello();

 ### What's a typical use case for anonymous functions?
 *Pros*
 - Flexibility.
 An asynchronous function with a callback paramater could be reached by one of many different code paths and it could be harried to have to write a named function to account for every single possible edge case.